 A note to buyers: if your agent is busy and can't accompany you to an open house, that's okay.
 Just be sure to let the listing agent know you have your own representation.
 While most agents are honest and won't try to get you to use them to write up an offer, if you don't let them know you're working with someone, they might.
 This may not seem like a big deal, but remember, they are working for the seller and trying to get them the best deal possible.
 They contractually don't have your best interests in mind.
 Your agent will advocate for you.
-Personalized websites, video, and virtual walk-

-• Personalized websites, video, and virtual walk-throughs-for nicer homes that have exceptional features (large lot size, or views), doing a video walk-through or drone photography/videography can really help sell your home, especially to those who may only be looking online because they live far away.
+• Personalized websites, video, and virtual walkthroughs-for nicer homes that have exceptional features (large lot size, or views), doing a video walkthrough or drone photography/videography can really help sell your home, especially to those who may only be looking online because they live far away.
 The more you can show them online, the more likely they are to feel comfortable doing so.
 Having a personalized website for your home also helps publicize it to a larger market.